-Board of Directors
+2019-2020 Board of Directors

-Gunars Valkirs - President
+Gunars Valkirs - Treasurer, Maui Ku`ia Estate, Maui

-Victor Renaghan is a Founding Member of the Hawaii Cacao & Chocolate Association and is interested in making Cacao – from plant to end product – a viable and safe industry for the State of Hawaii.
+Victor Renaghan is a Founding Member of the Hawaii Cacao & Chocolate Association, served on the Board for many years and isPast Vice-President.
+He is interested in making Cacao – from plant to end product – a viable and safe industry for the State of Hawaii.
 He has entered the chocolate end-product manufacturing & private labeling business with spouse Virginia A. Douglas as “Kokolani Chocolates” of Kailua, HI.

 Mr. Renaghan is an experienced Federal Government representative serving the Customs and Border Protection as Director, Management Analysis, Port Director, Senior Representative (Treasury) Hong Kong,– covering Federal international investigations and commodity/revenue market studies and did homeland security and anti-terror analytical work for USCBP, San Francisco.
 He has served as an Advisor to the World Bank, U.S.A.I.D., U.S. Interior Department (Territorial Affairs) and Treasury advisor in the fields of intelligence, anti-crime, anti-corruption, and revenue improvement for the governments of Indonesia, Vietnam, American Samoa, and for U.S. embassies in many countries, as well as being an anti-smuggling and management information systems instructor for Israili, Philippine and Thailand customs services.

 He is a graduate of Northeastern University, has completed graduate work at the University of Massachusetts and Harvard University, and over 40 continuing education courses in areas such as metropolitan revenues, financing and operations, lobbying and time management.
 He is also a U.S. Army veteran.